pythongus/scrambleme/README.md

 Each of these page is redirected to routers in the file

 > web/app.py

-by adults in the ABC.
-I file. t would you like to know more about your brain page is filled after a request to the wiki API with the search said on brain as the keyboardko
+The *Would you like to know more about your brain?* page is built after a request to the Wikipedia RESTFUL API, with the search set on brain as the keyword.
+The first ten results are shown.

 ## Application Stack And Modules

 * Flask